shadow-robot/aurora/README.md

 Options for docker_deploy playbook are [here](ansible/inventory/local/group_vars/docker_deploy.yml)

+For assigning input and secure input to playbook variables you can use the tags: --read-input var1, var2, var3 ... and --read-secure secure_var1, secure_var2, secure_var3 ... respectively

 * --read-input vars (e.g. --read-input docker_username - To allow aurora script to prompt for docker username)
-* --read-secure secure_vars (e.g. --read_secure docker_password - To allow aurora script to prompt for docker password, or e.g. --read-secure customer_key - To allow aurora scripts to prompt for ROS logs upload key)
+* --read-secure secure_vars (e.g. --read_secure docker_password - To allow aurora script to prompt for docker password, or e.g. --read-secure customer_key - To allow aurora script to prompt for ROS logs upload key)

 ## configure_software ##